mschmidt712/kubernetes-ci-cd/README.md

 #### Step6

+Before we create a pipeline, we first need to provision Kubernetes Continuous Deployment Plugin in Jenkins with a kubeconfig file that will allow access to our kubernetes cluster.
+Click on Credentials, then Jenkins store, then select the Global credentials Domain and add a new credential.

+`echo ''`

+#### Step7

+The following values must be entered precisely as indicated: For the Kind field select the option "Kubernetes configuration (kubeconfig)", set the ID as `kenzan_kubeconfig`, select Kubeconfig From a file on the Jenkins master, and specify the the file path `/var/jenkins_home/.kube/config`. finally click the OK button.

+`echo ''`

+#### Step6

 We now want to create a new pipeline for use with our Hello-Kenzan app.
-On the left, click New Item.
+Back from Jenkins home, on the left, click New Item.
 Enter the item name as "Hello-Kenzan Pipeline", select Pipeline, and click OK.

 `echo ''`